 Prerequisite: Matriculation into a graduate counseling program or consent of department chair.

-Offered: Fall, Spring, Summer.
+Offered: Fall, Summer.

 CEP 519 - Supervision of Field-Based Work (1)

 Students review the practice and administration of supervision for CEP candidates.
 Focus is on the characteristics of effective supervisors and the current trends in professional disciplines.
 Hybrid course.